store

 by Sam Wineburg

-In this readable collection, Wineburg, a professor of cognitive studies in education and a history professor at the University of Washington, describes a decade of his research into history education.
+In this readable collection, Wineburg, a professor of education and history at Stanford University, describes a decade of his research into history education. shop Amazon.com

 Mapping Human History: Genes, Race, and our Common Origins